DFRobot/DFRobot_VL53L1X/README.md

 /*
  * @brief This function programs the intermeasurement period (IMP) in ms *
- * @param InterMeasurement must be greater than or equal to the timing budget */ void setInterMeasurementInMs(uint16_t interMeasurement);
+ * @param InterMeasurement must be greater than or equal to the timing budget rang: 0~1693 */ void setInterMeasurementInMs(uint16_t interMeasurement);

 /*
  * @brief This function returns the intermeasurement period in ms *
- * @return The intermeasurement period in ms
+ * @return The intermeasurement period in ms,rang:0~1693 */
- */
 uint16_t getInterMeasurementInMs();